mahtabhossain/comp1804-linear-regression/README.md

 logistic_regression.ipynb:
 ---------------------------
-In this notebook, we will apply logistic regression (despite having regression in its name, it is a classification algorithm) on the same boston house dataset - we will convert the dataset into a binary classification task.
+In this notebook, we will apply logistic regression (despite having regression in its name, it is referred to as a classification algorithm mainly) on the same boston house dataset.
+We will convert the dataset into a binary classification task.
 We will also look at hyper-parameter tuning during modelling.
 Furthermore, we touch upon the evaluation metrics (also loss functions) related to this classification task, and their importance in gauging the model's performance.
+By discussing its regression working principle, we will provide a few interpretations based on that.